Welcome to the Pickens County Assessors Office Web Site!

 Did you know?

-Gilmer counties.
-Georgia's 100th county was named for General
+and Gilmer counties.
+Georgia's 100th county was named for

-almost that wide in places.
-Over 60 percent of the
+half-mile deep and almost that wide in places.
+Over 60 percent of the monuments in

-monuments in Washington, D.C. are made from Pickens
+Washington, D.C. are made from Pickens County marble.

 Several special events take place in Pickens County.
 Two of the biggest festivals are held in